 - Education Network Coordinator: Dr Wang Yan (China) Contact: email@example.com and firstname.lastname@example.org

-- Labour and Social Protection Network Coordinator: Dr Selvaraj Ramasamy Abdullah (Malaysia).
-Contact: firstname.lastname@example.org and email@example.com.
+- Labour and Social Protection Network Coordinator: Dr. Zaki Zakaria (Malaysia).
+Contact: email@example.com and deputy coordinator is Ms. Wan Maisarah Binti Md.
+Isa (firstname.lastname@example.org) (Malaysia).

 - Advisor to the HRDWG Lead Shepherd on Disability Issues: Mr You Liang (China) Contact: email@example.com and firstname.lastname@example.org

 Close the Digital Skills Gap by 2025 through Collaboration: APEC

 APEC Builds Labor Safeguards for Automation Era

 APEC Mobilizes to Avert Employment Crisis as Big Data Booms

 President Kuczynski: Education Must Support Adaptability to Change

 Ministers Issue Joint Statement on Education for a Globalized Economy